Yvette Rhea-Burg joined Columbia Health in 1999. She is a scheduling coordinator at Medical Services.

 Yushi Wang joined Columbia Health in 2021 as a licensed clinical social worker.
 Prior to Columbia, Yushi worked as a bilingual psychotherapist at Rutgers University Counseling Center.
 Yushi has also worked in the psychiatric emergency room at Rutgers University, where she provided psychiatric evaluations and crisis counseling to children, adolescents and adults.
 She has also worked in other settings including psychiatric hospitals, prison, and intensive in-home therapy.

 Yushi believes in a strengths-based and person-centered approach in working with her clients.
-She has experience working with variety of issues, including first-generation immigration issues, multiculturalism, depression, anxiety, relationships, adjustment issues, crisis counseling and intervention.
+She has experience working with a variety of issues, including first-generation immigration issues, multiculturalism, depression, anxiety, relationships, adjustment issues, crisis counseling and intervention.
 She is passionate in serving ethnic minority students, first generation immigrants, and international students.
 Yushi is fluent in Mandarin Chinese.

 Yonette Douglas joined Columbia Health in 2012.